BaLaurent/Binance_Historical_Technical_Analysis/README.md

 Retrieve historical datas from binance then associate indicators using TA-lib

 # Usage :
-First run getDatasFromBinance.py
+First run getDatasFromBinance.py then run taFromBinanceDatas.py

-run taFromBinanceDatas.py
+# Alternative Usage :
+you can also simply run DownloadDatasThenDoesTa.py that will do both downloading the historical datas and then assign technical indicators in one file